-Tekla Structures general arrangement drawings are able to present pour objectbuilding object that is formed of one or more cast-in-place concrete parts, or a part of a cast-in-place concrete part
+Tekla Structures general arrangement drawings are able to present pour objectbuilding object that is formed of one or more cast-in-place concrete parts, or parts of cast-in-place concrete parts

 The cast-in-place concrete parts are merged into one pour object if they have the same material grade and pour phase, and if they touch each other.
 Pour objects are visible in pour view.